sajjadroudi/AI-Binairo-Puzzle/README.md

-# Binario-Puzzle
+# Binario Puzzle
+A board game written in Java.
+Created as a university project for Artificial Intelligence course.
+Study [project_definition.pdf](https://github.com/sajjadroudi/AI-Binairo-Puzzle/blob/master/project_definition.pdf) for more details.

+## Rules
 Binairo is played on a rectangular grid.
 Some cells start out filled with black or white circles (0 for white and 1 for black in input file).
 The rest of the cells are empty.
 The goal is to place circles in all cells in such a way that:

-1. Each row and each column must contain an equal number of white and black circles.
+- Each row and each column must contain an equal number of white and black circles.
-2. More than two circles of the same color can't be adjacent.
+- More than two circles of the same color can't be adjacent.
-3. Each row and column is unique.
+- Each row and column is unique.